hgsigner/gootstrap/README.md

 ##Creating your own template:

-Gootstrap only accepts the following arrays of tables:
+Gootstrap only accepts the following arrays of tables as the structure for the templates:

 ```toml
 [[directories]] # Creates directory